CentaurusInfra/mizar/docs/design/deployment_design.md

 All the time these should be two version of Mizar to be deployed.
 One is dev version and one is prod version.

-- **Dev Version**, it always reflects latest code of Mizar.
-The code can be from any branch such as master, dev-next or any private branch.
-In this way, while developing Mizar, developers can easily test Mizar by latest code.
-It's for Mizar developers with dev or test purpose.

 - **Prod Version**, it's for end users to use Mizar in their test or prod environment.
 Its purpose is not to test Mizar.
 Instead it's to test their environment with Mizar, or check how Mizar fit their requirements, or using Mizar in their production environment.
 It's to deploy Mizar stable versions.
 We shall provide public docker images for prod version deployment.

+- **Dev Version**, it always reflects latest code of Mizar.
+The code can be from any branch such as master, dev-next or any private branch.
+In this way, while developing Mizar, developers can easily test Mizar by latest code.
+It's for Mizar developers with dev or test purpose.

+We plan to add continuous deployment into a test cluster.
+We will use Jenkins for Mizar CI/CD scenario which will make Mizar more robust.

 ### New Install vs Update

 The deploy script should support both new install and update of Mizar.
 In prod environment, when there is Mizar installed, user may want to update Mizar to new version while cluster networking won't break.
 We need to support "Mizar update" scenario.
 While Mizar updating, there should be no impact or minimal/acceptable impact to the cluster.

+We planned Mizar CI/CD pipeline, and it will be for both prod and dev versions of Mizar.
+The CI/CD pipeline will test Mizar update scenario continuously.

 ### Deploy Steps